 Paria River Valley Image by Mike Goad from Pixabay

 The population grew to 47 families.
 However, the town experienced hard times in the 1880s.
 The Paria River flooded every year 1883-1888, damaging the buildings and eroding farmland.
-Many began to move away, leaving only eight families left by 1892.
+Many began to move away, leaving only eight families left in 1892.
 However, for some inexplicable reason, the town was granted a post office that same year, under the name of Paria.
 When a mining operation fell through after one year, the post office closed in 1914.

 Paria Becomes a Hollywood Movie Town